OSPF Overview and Features

 - Fast Convergence: Uses SPF algorithm for rapid network adaptation.

-- Hierarchical Design: Uses areas for better scalability.
+- Hierarchical Design: Uses areas for better scalability and reduced routing overhead.

-- Authentication: Supports MD5 and SHA for security.
+- Authentication: Supports MD5 and SHA authentication for security.

-- VLSM Support: Enables efficient IP address utilization.
+- VLSM Support: Enables efficient IP address utilization with variable-length subnet masks.